charlie2951/pdfreader/README.md

-# pdfreader
+# Android PDF Reader #

-PDF Reader Implementation using Kotlin in Android studio
+## An example to open pdf files from asset and display it.
+It is written in Kotlin. ##